 Komail Aijazuddin (b.
 1984) is a visual artist and writer.
-He completed his BA degrees in Art & Art History at New York University, NY (2006) and his MFA from the Pratt Institute, NY (2010).
+He holds BA degrees in Art & Art History from New York University, NY (2006) and an MFA from the Pratt Institute, NY (2010).

-His practice began as an investigation into what Islamic art might look like had it developed a figurative tradition.
-Using the Karbala narratives as a starting point, he drew comparisons with Catholic religious art.
-His practice has since expanded to include a larger vocabulary of religious art - illuminations, altar pieces, paintings, scrolls, votive objects - from various religious disciplines.
-He is interested in the intersecting notions of divinity, belief, blasphemy, the politicisation of religion, statehood and the question of what constitutes personal faith.
+His practice began as an investigation into figurative Islamic art and has since expanded to include a larger vocabulary of religious art - illuminations, altar pieces, paintings, scrolls, votive objects - as access points to queer contemporary identity.
+He is interested in the intersection and creations of notions of divinity, belief, blasphemy, statehood and the sacred.

 He lives and works in New York City and Lahore.